RalucaTurcanu/Manual_testing_portofolio/README.md

 I have created a new database for OrangheHRM application, where I have created 2 tables on which I have performed different queries.
 The databe can be found [here](https://github.com/RalucaTurcanu/Manual_testing_portofolio/blob/00852aa7485f764b2d55e33e87362ae63dcdbda2/Proiect%20Final/MySQL_OrangeHRM_database.sql).

 ## API Section

 API tests are executed based on the checklist.
-The collection used can be found here: [Simple books](https://github.com/vdespa/introduction-to-postman-course/blob/main/simple-books-api.md)
+The collection used can be found here: [Simple books](https://github.com/vdespa/introduction-to-postman-course/blob/main/simple-books-api.md). and the [JSON file](https://github.com/RalucaTurcanu/Manual_testing_portofolio/blob/aae41838a8703e67c6a91511935c17be693b8c0c/Proiect%20Final/Simple%20_Book_postman_collection.json) with the collectoion of requests created for Simple Books.